Secondary school options for autistic children

 - limiting physical contact, if children don’t like being touched?

-- putting colourful artwork and other bright objects in places where they’re less likely to distract or overwhelm students with ASD?
+- putting colourful artwork and other bright objects in places where they’re less likely to distract or overwhelm autistic students?